csswizardry/csswizardry.github.com/_posts/2024-08-14-blocking-render-why-whould-you-do-that.md

 1. `font-display: block;` will time out after three seconds, whereas `blocking=render` has no such timeout.
 In that sense, it’s much more aggressive.
-2. `font-display: block;` will still render the current UI, only without text—a flash of invisible text (FOIT). `blocking=render` won’t render anything at all.
+2. `font-display: block;` will still render the current UI, only without text — a flash of invisible text (FOIT). `blocking=render` won’t render anything at all.